 Pepperdine Libraries Publishes Pat Boone Digital Collection

 Pepperdine Libraries is pleased to announce the launch of the Pat Boone Digital Collection.
 This new collection features more than 75 objects from Pat Boone’s personal archive.
-Pat Boone is the actor, singer, author, and songwriter for whom the Boone Special Collections and University Archives is named.
+Pat Boone is an actor, singer, author, and songwriter.
 The collection includes setlists, personal correspondence, and photographs with presidents, family members, and fellow performers on stage and in the studio.
 The Libraries is privileged to share a snapshot of Pat Boone’s life and achievements.

 Boone’s illustrious career began in the 1950s when he rose to fame as a singer, covering